Festigeek/frontend_onepage2016/README.md

 # Festigeek one page front-end

-Simple page that has nothing special... voilà!
+Simple page that has nothing special... voilà !

 ## What has been done
 - A template has been downloaded and the colors and one image has been changed